open-telemetry/opentelemetry-specification/oteps/0006-sampling.md

 This section tries to summarize all the changes proposed in this RFC:
  1. Move the `Sampler` interface from the API to SDK package.
 Apply some minor changes to the `Sampler` API.
- 1. Add a new `SamplerHint` concept to the API package.
  1. Add capability to record `Attributes` that can be used for sampling decision during the `Span` creation time.
  1. Remove `addLink` APIs from the `Span` interface, and allow recording links only during the span